simphotonics/minimal_test/README.md

  ```

  * Iterables and maps are matched in a recursive fashion.
 The types of the two objects have to match.
 For example
-   a `Set` does not match a `List` even if the two have identical entries.
+   a `Set` does not match a `List` even if they have identical entries.

   ```Dart
     // Test passed.